Picky Palate? Here’s How to Handle It!

 Know a picky eater?
 Here are some tips on how to handle them.

-6. Love her for who she is!
+6. Love them for who they are!